OpenBookPrices/openbookprices-api/README.md

 Text.
 A bit of text describing the exact availability.
 This will vary from vendor to vendor as it is taken from their site.

-### updated
+### timestamp

 Integer.
-When the information was last updated.
+When the information was last generated.
 Seconds since epoch.

 ### ttl

 Integer.
-How many seconds from `updated` this information should be considered fresh for.
+How many seconds from `timestamp` this information should be considered fresh for.

 ### status